balakuntlaJayanth/Stats/_posts/2019-09-15-Pvalue_adjustments.markdown.md

 **Type I error (False positive or probability of making mistake):** Null hypothesis is true but rejected

-**Type II error (False negative): **Null hypothesis is false but fail to be rejected
+**Type II error (False negative):** Null hypothesis is false but fail to be rejected

-For each hypothesis test there will be significance level .As the number of hypotheses increases, so too does the overall significance level for the set of tests because the individual significance levels accumulate.
+For each hypothesis test there will be significance level(α) .As the number of hypotheses increases, so too does the overall significance level for the set of tests because the individual significance levels accumulate.
 For a single hypothesis test at the α=0.05 level, the type 1 error rate is only 5%.
 There is only a 5% chance of erroneously rejecting the null hypothesis.
 For 2 hypothesis tests, however, the overall significance level becomes 0.10.

 ### Advantages of Significance level correction